 For the first 7 days US$ 90.00 per person and after 7 days per person per day US$ 15.00

 For the first 7 days is US$ 90.00 per person.
 After 7 days per person per day is US$ 15.00.

-*Trekking permits will not be issued for more than the date of validity of visa.
+*Trekking permits will not be issued for more than the date of validity of the visa.

-*Trekking permit will not be issued to individual trekker in the following areas:
+*Trekking permit will not be issued to individual trekkers in the following areas:

 - Upper Mustang and Upper Dolpa

 - Humla (Simikot-Yari)

 For more details go through the Trekking Permit and Fees in Nepal: